UKCloud/documentation/articles/vmware/vmw-faq.md

 ### What rate are independent disks charged at?

-Independent disks will be charged at the rate of the storage they are stored on (Tier 1, Tier 2 or Geo-Resilient), along with any additional protection applied (such as Snapshot or synchronous protection) and charged at a rate of per GiB per month.
+Independent disks will be charged at the rate of the storage they are stored on, along with any additional protection applied (Journaling or Snapshot Protection) and charged at a rate per GiB per month.

 ### Can I use the 60GiB included with my VM on an independent disk?

 No, as an independent disk can be mounted to any VMs inside a customer's VDC, so is not associated with a single VM.

-### Do I still get 60 GiB of storage (10GiB for Micro VMs) included with my VM if I select Geo-Resilient storage?

-Yes, you will still get 60GiB (10GiB for Micro VMs) included with the VM of Geo-Resilient storage.
-Please note, for VMs in a powered off state any storage consumed will be charged at the prevailing rate.
-Geo-resilient storage and Synchronous protection must be purchased together.

 ### How much included storage do I get with Dedicated Compute?